subugoe/pubdev_docker/README.md

 # PUB/LibreCat docker image

-There is already a documentation how to install and use this bundle in the [wiki](https://github.com/subugoe/pubdev_docker/wiki), you can find the [develoopment documentation](https://github.com/subugoe/pubdev_docker/wiki/Development) there as well.
+There is already a documentation how to install and use this bundle in the [wiki](https://github.com/subugoe/pubdev_docker/wiki), you can find the [development documentation](https://github.com/subugoe/pubdev_docker/wiki/Development) there as well.
 Here you can find the **Release-Notes**:

 # Release Notes